JuliaLang/www_old.julialang.org/blog/_posts/2016-12-xx-moredots.md

 translate to `broadcast(y -> exp(y^2 + y^3), f)`.
 This `broadcast` call, in
 turn, will evaluate `exp(y^2 + y^3)` for `y = f(x)` at cleverly selected `x`
 points, construct a polynomial fit, and return a new `Fun` object representing the fit.
-(Conceptually, this replaces "elementwise" operations on containers with "pointwise" operations on functions.)
+(Conceptually, this replaces *elementwise* operations on containers with *pointwise* operations on functions.)
 In contrast, ApproxFun also allows you to compute the same result using `exp(f^2 + f^3)`, but in this case it will go through the fitting process *four times* (constructing four `Fun` objects), once for each operation like `f^2`, and is more than an order of magnitude slower